-If you have any questions about this process, please contact our school nurse, Meg Watson, at (206) 252-3307 or via email mawatson@seattleschools.org.
+If you have any questions about this process, please contact our school nurse, Darci Wiebke, at (206) 252-3307 or via email dlwiebke@seattleschools.org.
 You can find more information about management of student health conditions at school by visiting the district's Students with Health Conditions page.

 If your child needs medication at school.
-State Law forbids school personnel to administer medication or treatment (other than first aid) to any child without written permission from the parent/caregiver and child's physician on a school form.
+State Law forbids school personnel to administer medication or treatment (other than first aid) to any child without written permission from the child's physician on a school form.
 Medication must be in the original bottle with clear instructions from your doctor.

 If your child is ill.
-Do not send your child to school if they are ill.
-Some danger signs include temperature 100 degrees Fahrenheit or above, sore throat, pain, rash, diarrhea or vomiting.
-It is safer for your child and other children if you respond to symptoms before they leave for school.
-Do not send your child to school until 24 hours after the last symptom (vomiting, diarrhea, fever) has disappeared.
+Do not send your child to school if she/he is ill.
+Some danger signs include temperature 100.0 degrees Fahrenheit or above, sore throat, pain, rash, diarrhea or vomiting.
+It is safer for your child and other children if you respond to symptoms before she/he leaves for school.
+Do not send your child to school until 24 hours after the last symptom (vomiting, diarrhea, fever) has disappeared without the use of medications.